About

 Professional Experience

-July 2007 - present
+July 2007 - March 2013

-May 2006 - present
+May 2006 – July 2007

 Assistant Professor, Texas A&M Medical School, Temple, Texas